-- 1 Check to be sure that the shut off valve is closed (turn handle clockwise until it stops) - 2 Safety cap is securely in place. - 3 If the drain valve is facing a wall, leave enough space between the valve and wall (6" minimum) in order to have enough space to connect a garden hose.
+- 1 Check to be sure that the drain shut off valve is closed (turn handle clockwise until it stops) - 2 Check that the safety cap is securely in place. - 3 If the drain valve is facing a wall, leave enough space between the valve and wall (6" minimum) in order to have enough space to connect a garden hose.